cloudera/director-scripts/README.md

 # Cloudera Director Public Scripts

+## Contributing Code

+In order to contribute code you must sign one of two agreements.
+If you are choosing to contribute on your own behalf then sign the [ICLA](ICLA.txt).
+If you are contributing on behalf of an organization or a company you must sign the [CCLA](CCLA.txt).
+It is a requirement that you sign one of the license agreements for us to recognize and use the code you have contributed.
+You only need to sign an agreement once and then can get started.
+Submit your signed agreements to cla@cloudera.com.
+Thank you for your contributions!

 ## Overview

 Cloudera Director has two points during the cluster creation process where custom made user scripts can be run.